Dental Implant Cost in Orlando, FL

 Type of Materials

-There are a number of materials that dental implant restorations can be made from.
+There are a number of materials that dental implants restorations can be made from.
 However, not all of them are equal quality.
 Hunter’s Creek Dental Center uses the highest quality materials to ensure you achieve the best results during your treatment.
 Your abutments and implants will be made of high-grade titanium, designed for long-term use and maximum stability.
 Your implant-supported restorations can be made of zirconia and porcelain.
 These two materials are tooth colored and are similar to the translucency and shine of enamel.

 Number of Implants